junh1024/junh1024-Documents/Audio/Surround/Home Theater 3D Audio Formats Myths.md

 ### DAMF, ADM, and IMF IAB are the same quality
 FALSE, IMF IAB is reduced quality since the automation is quantized, and so IMF IAB (MXF) to ADM conversions should be avoided.

+### If I create in Dolby Atmos, I need to render a 7.1.4 and use the DTS-X creative suite to create a specific DTS-X mix for DTS-X theaters
+FALSE.
+If you have produced IMF IAB, that is not Atmos-specific and will play back in DTS-X theaters fine.

 ### Dolby charges license fees per title

 FALSE.
 "We have never charged content fees for our licensed technologies..." [ref](https://dolbyac4.com/uk/cost.php)